 Throughout northern China, there are many wall sections accessible to the public.
-Although the Badaling and Mutianyu sections are the closest to Beijing, they are notoriously congested.
-The Wall at Jinshanling, located in the mountains northeast of Beijing, is less commercialized and affords stunning vistas amid smaller crowds.
-It is also known as a photographer’s paradise.
+Although the Badaling and Mutianyu sections are closest to Beijing, they’re notoriously congested.
+An alternative section, located in the mountains northeast of Beijing, is the Jinshanling site.
+The Wall at Jinshanling is less commercialized and affords stunning vistas amid smaller crowds.
+It’s also known as a photographer’s paradise.

 Here the wall hugs the Big and Small Jinshanling mountaintops for a total length of 6.5 hikeable miles.
 It zigzags from Longyu Pass in the west and ends at Wangjing Tower in the east with breathtaking views in all directions.

 Jinshanling is an easy 2 hours by interstate from Beijing and we left just before sunrise with a hired driver.
 He dropped us at the middle (main) gate near the tourist center.
 Looking around, we couldn’t believe we were alone; not another tourist or tour bus in sight!
 It was such a contrast to the congestion we experienced at the Imperial Palace.